stimulsoft/Samples-JS/Node.js/Adding a Font to the Resource/README.md

-#07.
-Add Font to Resource
+# Adding a Font to the Resource

 This example illustrates loading of the report, adding font to resource and storing the result to the mdc-file.